OctopusDeploy/docs/docs/guides/docker/docker-run-with-networking.md

 1. Ensure the step is set to run on the **docker-server** role (targeting the Docker host we created earlier)
 2. Set the *Name* to **Custom Network**. *This name will be referenced later on in subsequent steps that will link the containers to the created network.*
-3. Leave the *Driver* as the default **Bridge**type. *This network type allows containers on the same network to immediately communicate with each other, while keeping them isolated from external networks.*
+3. Leave the *Driver* as the default **Bridge** type. *This network type allows containers on the same network to immediately communicate with each other, while keeping them isolated from external networks.*
 4. Set the *Subnet* to `172.28.6.0/24`. *You can optionally provide IP ranges that will define the Subnet, IP Range, and Gateway used by the network.
-In this case we have opted to just set up the subnet using the [CIDR format ](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing)**`172.28.6.0/24` meaning that connected containers will be assigned IP addresses in the range**`172.28.6.0-`**`172.28.6.255`.*
+In this case we have opted to just set up the subnet using the [CIDR format ](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing)**`172.28.6.0/24` meaning that connected containers will be assigned IP addresses in the range `172.28.6.0-172.28.6.255`**.
 ![](/docs/images/5670973/5865821.png "width=500")

 :::hint